muddi900/leetcode-solution/2657/Description.md

-2657.
-Find the Prefix Common Array of Two Arrays Attempted
+# 2657.
+Find the Prefix Common Array of Two Arrays
-Medium
-Topics
-Companies
-Hint

 You are given two 0-indexed integer permutations A and B of length n.